miraxes/angular-custom-tour/README.md

 | defaultOrder: number       | 99        | Order of showing steps |
 | defaultLayer: number       | 15        | Distance between highlightedElement and step in px |
 | applyRelative: boolean     | true      | Applying position:relative to highlightedElement (disable in case you want to highligh absolute positioned elements) |

+This module in active development mode, if you have any suggestions fell free to contact me.